AHeller88/POCWork/README.md

 1st Iteration: Angular + Bootstrap

-2nd Iteration: SASS, Compass, Breakpoint, Suzy, and Scroll magic using yeoman to generate template with grunt
+2nd Iteration: SASS, Compass, Suzy, and Scroll magic using yeoman to generate template with grunt

+3rd Iteration: Breakpoint to make website responsive.
+(Working on Hotel page, not yet on Store)

 live version at: http://winterland.mybluemix.net/#/